malkamius/SteamGameLauncher/README.md

 # SteamGameLauncher
+## Windows Support Only
- Launch steam games from a custom view
+ Launch installed steam games from a custom view